COVID-19 and your Optum Bank health care spending and savings accounts

-Three major health plans, including UnitedHealthcare, have waived member cost sharing for the treatment of COVID-19 through May 31, 2020 for all fully insured commercial, Medicare Advantage and Medicaid plans.
+Many major health plans have waived member cost sharing for the treatment of COVID-19.
 Check with your individual plan to determine your specific coverage.

 This means that HSA funds are not required for COVID-19 diagnostic testing and treatment (per the above criteria) provided at approved locations in accordance with CDC guidelines.
 In the event that a plan is not waiving these costs, individuals will be able to use HSA funds for those costs without jeopardizing the qualified status of their high deductible health plan.OR

 The Coronavirus Aid, Relief, and Economic Security (CARES) Act, signed into law March 27, 2020, contains important updates on the use of health savings accounts (HSAs), flexible spending accounts (FSAs) and health reimbursement accounts (HRAs).
 These changes expand qualified medical expenses and access to remote care.

 - High-deductible health plans (HDHPs) with an HSA may* provide pre-deductible coverage for telehealth and other remote care services.
 This provision will last until December 31, 2021 (plan year must begin prior to this date).

 Certain over-the-counter (OTC) drugs and medications as qualified medical expenses